Don’t you just love that time in the evening? Children all ready for bed and only their teeth to brush before you can tuck them in?

 Choose a small-headed toothbrush, or alternatively a finger-brush which can help you feel more in control of where the brush is in your child’s mouth.
 Bristles should be soft, and the head rounded to protect delicate gums and cheeks.
 It is also possible to get rubber-bristle baby toothbrushes which are better at cleaning food from gums and stand up more to sucking and chewing.
-John Lewis and Boots stock specialist baby brushes.
+Boots stock specialist baby brushes.

 When brushing your baby’s teeth you should only Use a tiny smear (size of a grain of rice according to kidshealth.org) of fluoride-containing toothpaste.
 Baby toothpastes often come in fruit flavours to make them more palatable so ensure that your baby does not try to eat the toothpaste.
 If you prefer, it is okay to use family toothpaste.
 Look for a fluoride concentration of between 1000ppm and 1500ppm.